architectophile/node-typescript-eslint-prettier/README.md

-# A sample project with Node.js, TypeScript and ESLint
+# A sample project with Node.js, TypeScript, ESLint, and Prettier

 <br/>

 ## Introduction

-This is a sample project with `Node.js`, `TypeScript` and `ESLint`.
+This is a sample project with `Node.js`, `TypeScript`, `ESLint` and `Prettier`.
 It contains basic building, development, and production environment settings for a Node.js with TypeScript application.
-You can use this as a reference implementation to get started building your Node.js with TypeScript and ESLint project.
+You can use this as a reference implementation to get started building your Node.js with TypeScript, ESLint, and Prettier project.
 And you can also lint the code and fix it using `ESLint`.
 Check the scripts in `package.json` file for linting.

+Using `Visual Studio Code(VS Code)` editor with `Prettier - Code formatter` extension is recommended to edit the source file to make the most of the combination of `ESLint` and `Prettier`.

 <br/>